FormidableLabs/formidable-playbook/docs/frontend/webpack-source-maps.md

 web.
 The rest of this page will examine enabling your critical "out" for bugs you find in production.

+**Side Note: source maps for end users**: There is sometimes a concern that for most end users of an application that they shouldn't have the penalty of either downloading or 404'ing source maps in the non-development use of a production application.
+Fortunately, source map integration in browsers works such that a browser will not even attempt to download source maps unless the development console of the browser is open, using that as a good heuristic of when to add the enhanced debugging capabilities of source maps.
+Thus, for normal end users there is absolutely no penalty for having a source map integration strategy in production applications.

 ##### Integrating Source Maps

 With the above background in mind, the big issue is where and how to serve